 What exactly does the Super Fast Purger do?

-The Super Fast Purger does one thing and one thing only, purging Varnish Caches, and lots of Varnish Caches at a blazing speed.
-The curl example below illustrate how easy it is to utilize and incorporating this API into your own application stack.
+The Super Fast Purger does one thing and one thing only, purging Varnish caches, and lots of Varnish caches at a blazing speed.
+The curl example below illustrates how easy it is to utilize and incorporate this API into your own application stack.

 curl -X PURGE -H 'X-Cache-Group: Production' -H 'X-HMAC: key' -H 'X-Timestamp: 1212' http://vac-server:8088/i-want-to-purge